celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/development-chain.md

 See [this page](https://github.com/celo-org/celo-monorepo/blob/master/SETUP.md#building-celo-monorepo) for instructions on how to build the monorepo.

-Once those are installed, move into the `contractkit` directory.
+Once the monorepo is built, move into the `contractkit` directory.

 ```
 cd packages/sdk/contractkit